Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 3. **Greater Than Operator, Greater Than and Equal to Operator**

-    Greater than operation method implements the `>` operator for the `bigint` class, which compares whether one `bigint` is greater than another.
+    The greater than operation method implements the `>` operator for the `bigint` class, which compares whether one `bigint` is greater than another.
 It is the opposite of less than and equal to operation.

-    For greater than and equal to operation, we check if the left hand side bigint object satisfies the greater than or equal to operation.
+    For greater than and equal to operation, we check if the left-hand side bigint object satisfies the greater than or equal to operation.
 If so, it returns true.
-If not satisfies, then it returns false.
+If not satisfied, then it returns false.

      ```cpp
     std::cout << std::boolalpha;